 What the Bible Says About Contentment

-“I have learned to be content whatever the circumstances.
-I know what it is to be in need, and I know what it is to have plenty.
-I have learned the secret of being content in any and every situation.” — Philippians 4:11-12
+“I know what it is to be in need, and I know what it is to have plenty.
+I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.
+I can do all this through him who gives me strength.” — Philippians 4:12-13

 “Keep your lives free from the love of money and be content with what you have, because God has said, ‘Never will I leave you; never will I forsake you.'” — Hebrews 13:5